 What Are the Requirements to Earn a Case Management Certificate?

-Case managers work in a number of settings, acting as liaisons between people who need health care or social services and providers to help them learn about what their options are and ensure their needs are met.
-Certificate programs are generally designed for people who hold degrees in the health care field.
-Schools offering Addictions & Social Work degrees can also be found in these popular choices.
+Case managers work in a number of settings, acting as liaisons between people who need health care or social services and their providers.
+Their primary goals are to help individuals understand what their options are and to ensure their needs are met.
+There are two organizations that offer professional certification for case managers.